xzel23/utility/README.md

 ### Version 3.1.3

 - Added methods to measure text in TextUtil.
 The concrete implementation is using either AWT or JavaFX and is loaded via a ServiceLoader.
-The AWT implementation is included in utility.swing whereas a JavaFX implementation is inlcuded in the fx.util subproject of the fx project.
+The AWT implementation is included in utility.swing whereas a JavaFX implementation is included in the fx.util subproject of the fx project.

 ### Version 3.1.2